parmetd/Project-3-Airbnb-Pricing/README.md

 This dataset was the DC area.
 1) Minimum nights apparently has nothing to do with price.
 2) Accommodates is correlated with beds and bedrooms but it drives the price less.
+3) There is definitely a chance to segment along entire homes vs rooms.
-3) Superhost seems to matter and is worth testing more.
+4) Superhost seems to matter and is worth testing more.

 Log of steps taken: